Published: December 03, 2022 • Updated: December 13, 2022 • 4 min read

 Here’s one non-link/button example:

 There’s a lot more to this, and best practices continue to evolve.
 That’s a good thing!
-But these principles have proven to be timeless and following them works.
+But these principles have lasted a while and following them works.

 Join 100+ engineers who subscribe for advice, commentary, and technical deep-dives into the world of software.